1. What is abemaciclib?

 Many people find it helps to talk to someone who has been through the same experience as them.
-You can ask questions and chat to other people on Breast Cancer Now’s online Forum.
+You can ask questions and chat to other people on Breast Cancer Now’s online forum.

 If you have primary breast cancer, you can find somebody who understands what you’re going through with our Someone Like Me service.
 And when you finish hospital treatment you can attend our Moving Forward course either face-to-face or online.
+Please see below.

 Our Living with Secondary Breast Cancer groups let you share experiences with other people who are also dealing with the uncertainty and challenges of secondary breast cancer.